MaazMohsin20/ComputerVisionProject/README.md

 4. Run the `main.py` file
     - e.g. `python main.py`

-## To test the Model you can compile the model and load wieghts using
-TestWeightsModel.py
-need to update the wightPath variable accordingly
+## Test Model
+Model can be tested by compiling model and load weights by assigning valid weight file path to wightpath in TestWeightsModel.py